openvinotoolkit/openvino/src/bindings/js/docs/CODESTYLE.md

 This document outlines the coding standards and guidelines of javascript and typescript part of **openvino-node** package.
 These rules help maintain code quality and consistency throughout the codebase.

-Please, make sure that eslint activated in your IDE.
-Rules specified in [.eslint-global.js file](../.eslintrc-global.js).
-Pay attention that PR wont get approve without following these rules.
+Make sure your IDE has ESLint plugin installed.
+Its rules are specified in the [.eslint-global.js file](../.eslintrc-global.js).
+Keep in mind that your PR will not be approved if it does not meet the following requirements.

 ## General Rules